 | 12 Inch Motion Isolation Hybrid Mattress | 4.2 | 4.2 | 4.4 | 4.1 | 4.6 | 4.0 | 3.9 | 4.1 |

-On the scoreboard, the 12 Inch Motion Isolation Hybrid Mattress is the most even “high performer,” driven by standout motion isolation and pressure relief.
-The 12 Inch Comfortable Hybrid Mattress is the steadiest all-around choice if you want fewer trade-offs across categories.
-The 10 Inch Breathable Hybrid Mattresses are the most agile for turning and repositioning, while the extra-firm foam model wins on stability and motion damping but gives back points in pressure relief and responsiveness.
+On the scoreboard, the 12 Inch Motion Isolation Hybrid Mattress is the quietest high performer, driven by its motion isolation and pressure relief.
+The 12 Inch Comfortable Hybrid Mattress is the steadiest all-around pick, the 10 Inch Breathable Hybrid Mattresses are the easiest to move on, and the extra-firm foam model makes the most sense when flat support matters more than cushioning.

 How to Choose a Swbvs Mattress